jojobear2020/Credit_Risk_Analysis/README.md

 * Out of the 101 high risk instances (first row), the classifier predicted correctly 64 of them (true positive).
 * Out of the 17104 low risk instances (second row), the classifier predicted correctly 11813 of them (ture negative).
-* Out of sample of 17205, the classifier predicted correctly about 11877 (69%) of them; 5328 (31%) were false/inaccurate predictions
+* Out of sample of 17205, the classifier predicted correctly/true about 11877 (69%) of them; 5328 (31%) were false/inaccurate predictions

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/smote_oversampling_all.PNG)